dreamographer/OFFIQ_Documentation/OFFIQ/Modules.md

     - View and manage customer orders.
     - Process orders, update order status, and handle cancellations or refunds.
-    - Generate packing slips and shipping labels.

-- ## **Customer Management:**

-    - Access and update customer profiles.
-    - View customer order history and activity.
-    - Handle customer inquiries and support requests.

 ## Analytics and Reporting:
-- Generate reports on sales, revenue
+  Generate reports on sales, revenue for mothly and daily report